Tokyo Sakura Cherry Blossom Walk in Ueno & Secret Exhibition Tour with a Licensed Guide

 Kuroda Seiki Special Exhibition at Kuroda Memorial Hall (Free Admission)

-The building has a permanent exhibition that is open six days a week.
 In addition, a special exhibition room opens only three times a year — during the New Year, Spring, and Autumn seasons.
 Each special opening lasts for about two weeks, and photography is allowed inside the room.

 If your visit coincides with this limited opening period, you may have a rare opportunity to enter this special exhibition space.

-Hidden Art Plaza at Tokyo University of the Arts (Free Admission)
+Art Plaza at Tokyo University of the Arts (Free Admission)

-We visit GEIDAI Art Plaza, an art space operated by Tokyo University of the Arts, Japan’s most prestigious national art university.
+We visit the Art Plaza at the Tokyo University of the Arts (GEIDAI), an art space operated by Japan’s most prestigious national art university.

 The plaza features exhibitions and unique artworks created by students, graduates, and faculty members.
-Visitors can see contemporary Japanese art, crafts, ceramics, and design works that reflect the creativity of the next generation of artists.
+Visitors can enjoy contemporary Japanese art, crafts, ceramics, and design works that reflect the creativity of the next generation of artists.

 This is also a great place to find original art pieces and souvenirs that you won’t see in typical tourist shops, offering a glimpse into Japan’s modern art scene near Ueno Park.

-Historic Exhibition Hall at Tokyo University of the Arts (Free Admission)
+Exhibition Hall at Tokyo University of the Arts (Free Admission)

 Completed in 1929, this building itself is an elegant example of early 20th-century architecture and is registered as a Tangible Cultural Property of Japan.